 Try to google LinkedIn pricing and chances are very small you get a reliable answer.

-These are some of the latest LinkedIn pricing indications we could find (rounded off to the dollar):
+These are some of the latest LinkedIn pricing indications we could find:

 Prices many of us would have to break their piggy bank for.